This example aims to build a machine learning model to assess bankruptcy risk from qualitative parameters from experts.

 The total number of testing samples is 50, all correctly classified.

-We can also perform the cumulative gain analysis, a visual aid that shows the advantage of using a predictive model instead of randomness.
+We can also perform a cumulative gain analysis, a visual tool that compares a predictive model against random selection.

-Similarly, the negative cumulative gain shows the percentage of the negative instances found against the population percentage.
+- The positive cumulative gain (y-axis) shows the percentage of positives found for each portion of the population (x-axis).

-In this case, by using the model, we see that by analyzing 40% of the businesses with a higher probability of going bankrupt, we would reach 100% of the companies that will go bankrupt.
+In this case, by focusing on the 40% of businesses with the highest predicted risk, the model identifies all companies that will go bankrupt.

 7. Model deployment